MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/June.md

 Welcome to the June 2023 edition of the monthly newsletter

 ## UntitledDesktop
-### Annoucing UDE flow
+### Announcing UDE flow
 ![udeflow](https://github.com/MadLadSquad/MadLadSquadSite/assets/40400590/2ac900cd-e261-46cc-a426-692d38c87a6f)

-\* Logo derived from Chinese characters 川, meaning river/stream.
+\* Logo derived from Chinese character 川, meaning river/stream.

 UntitledDesktop Flow, shortened to UDF will be the reference implementation of a complete desktop environment using the UntitledDesktopEnvironment base.

-The UntitledDesktopEnvironment is mostly a minimal environment, that doesn't include a graphic shell, i.e. applications such as status bars and application launchers.
-UDF on the other hand, will provide building blocks for one such type of shell.
+The UntitledDesktopEnvironment is mostly a minimal environment that doesn't include a graphic shell i.e. applications such as status bars and application launchers.
+UDF, on the other hand, will implement a shell.
 This includes the following applications:
 1. A minimal application launcher - [UDFApplicationLauncher](https://github.com/MadLadSquad/UDFApplicationLauncher)
 2. A minimal and highly customisable bar - [UDFPanel](https://github.com/MadLadSquad/UDFPanel)